breezeconcept/HNGx_Task5/README.md

-# Django Video Recording and Processing
+# Video Recording and Processing Web Application

-This Django project is designed to handle video recording, processing, and transcription.
-It provides API endpoints for recording video data in chunks and processing it once the recording is completed.
+## Overview

+This is a Django-based web application that allows users to record and process videos through a RESTful API.
+The application is designed to receive video data in chunks, process it, and make the recorded video available for retrieval.
+It also extracts and saves the audio from the recorded videos.

+## Features

+- Start a recording session and generate a unique session ID.
+- Receive and store video data chunks sent by the frontend intermittently.
+- Handle the final video chunk with a flag indicating the end of the recording.
+- Process and save recorded data, including audio extraction.
+- Retrieve and serve recorded video data.
+- Swagger documentation for the API.

 ## Getting Started